 Lovely packaging makes these pralines even more enchanting.
 Who wouldn’t be charmed by the image that channels a Fragonard painting, with its frivolity and lighthearted romantic spirit?

-Maison Mazet pralines may be purchased from the Gump’s catalog and in Montargis, France at the company’s boutique.
+Maison Mazet pralines may be purchased at the Maison de la Prasline Mazet in Paris or in Montargis, France at the company’s boutique.